pyscripter/pyscripter/Help/source/chatwindow.md

 *Remove current topic*\
 Remove the current chat topic.

+*Next/Previous Topic*\
+Show the next/previous topic.

+*Title*\
+Provide a title to the current topic.
+The topic title is displayed in the window title.

+*Print*\
+Print the shown chat topic.

 *Save Chat history*\
 Save chat topics to a Json file called "Chat history.json" in the same directory as PyScripter.ini.
 The Chat history is automatically restored whe PyScripter starts.

-*Title*\
-Provide a title to the current topic.
-The topic title is displayed in the window title.

-*Next/Previous Topic*\
-Show the next/previous topic.

 *Settings*\
 Shows and allows you to modify the Chat settings (see below).

+### Buttons in Code Boxes:

+*Copy* (right-most)\
+Copies the code inside the code box to the Clipboard.

+*Copy Code to New Editor*\
+Copies the code inside the code box to a new editor, so that you can readily test it.

 ## Chat Settings